 In a medium bowl, combine the ground pork, ground beef, diced cabbage stems, onion, egg, salt, and jalapeno pepper, and mix until well-combined.
 Divide into eight equal parts.

 Form each portion of meat into a patty and wrap around a 1 oz piece of mozzarella cheese until completely encased.
 Place the meat and cheese on a cabbage leaf, fold in the front and right side, and roll up.
 Then fold the left side inwards towards the meat filling to seal.
 Repeat with the remaining meat and cabbage leaves.

 Heat lard (or coconut oil)* in a medium skillet over medium heat.
 Add the cabbage rolls and fry for 3 minutes or until brown on each side.
 Add water, bullion, and butter (or coconut oil)* and heat until boiling.
 Cover tightly and simmer for 15 minutes.

 Remove cabbage rolls from pan and top each roll with 2 tbsp Picante sauce, and sprinkle Parmesan cheese, cilantro, salt, and pepper to taste, and serve.

 Calories per serving: 621

-*All the calories in coconut oil and lard come from fat.
-Although "fat" or one may sound more intimidating than the other, we need some fat in our diets.
-Fat absorbs vitamins, protects organs, creates several hormones and keeps our body temperature within a normal range.
-One tablespoon of coconut oil or lard has about 13.5 grams of total fat.
+*All the calories in coconut oil and lard come from dietary fatty acids.
+We need some fat in our diets to absorb vitamins, protect organs, create our several and varied hormones, and keep our body temperature within a normal range.
+One tablespoon of coconut oil or lard has about 13.5 grams of fatty acids.
 Because each gram of fat has 9 calories, you'll get around 120 calories from a tablespoon of either, lard or coconut oil.